 The White-faced whistling duck is highly social with flocks often numbering in the hundreds.
 In the non-breeding season the birds roost on banks, preening themselves and each other.
 Mutual preening is highly developed with this species.
 Foraging is done primarily at night.
 Normally this duck does not migrate, but flocks will travel considerable distances to find suitable feeding areas.
 Their flight is slow and heavy with rounded wings.
 They swim and dive well.These ducks are very tame and do not disperse when hearing gunshots.

-Mutual preening is an important part of pair-forming and pair-maintaining behavior.
+Mutual preening is an important part of pair-forming and pair-maintaining behavior for white-faced whistling ducks.
 The nest site is a depression in dry ground or in reed beds over water.
 Few or no feathers are present in the nest.
 Incubation is performed by both sexes.
 The ducklings are kept hidden among water lilies and reeds.

 These ducks are primarily night feeders, and the mainstay of their diet is vegetation such as grass, seeds and rice, as well as aquatic invertebrates.
 They are particularly fond of seeds and fruits of water lilies.
 White-faced whistling ducks obtain their food by dabbling and diving.